privatenumber/esbuild-loader/README.md

   }
 ```

-⚠️ Note, esbuild only supports a subset of `tsconfig` options [(see `TransformOptions` interface)](https://github.com/evanw/esbuild/blob/b901055/lib/types.ts#L127-L133) and does not do type-checks.
+⚠️ esbuild only supports a subset of `tsconfig` options [(see `TransformOptions` interface)](https://github.com/evanw/esbuild/blob/b901055/lib/types.ts#L127-L133) and does not do type-checks.
 It's recommended to use a type-aware IDE or `tsc --noEmit` for type-checking instead.
 It is also recommend to enable [`isolatedModules`](https://www.typescriptlang.org/tsconfig#isolatedModules) and [`esModuleInterop`](https://www.typescriptlang.org/tsconfig/#esModuleInterop) options in your `tsconfig` by the [esbuild docs](https://esbuild.github.io/content-types/#typescript-caveats).

 ### Minification (eg. Terser)